 I had to include this one.
 Watch your favorite movie or video that is sure to make you smile and laugh right away.
 Laughing kills the bad energy and tears most of the time.
 Go to a comedy show or to a funny movie, and make it worth your while.

-I hope some of these tips help you through some tough moments in your life , and just take it slow.
+I hope some of these tips help you through some tough moments in your life.
+Just take it slow, one day at a time.
 There’s nothing shameful about taking care of yourself.